pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - New: Added Cross-sells and Up-sells options to Query option in Woo Products Listing widget.
 - Tweak: Added Place Title Above Image option in Woo Products Listing widget.
 - Fixed: Add to Cart button adds variable products to cart directly in Woo Products Listing widget.
-- Fixed: Elementor editor not working when Display Conditions is used on page.
+- Fixed: Editor not working when Display Conditions is used on page.

 = 4.9.28 =